Gone are the days when people used to explore small businesses around the neighbourhood physically.

 5. Bulk Verification

-If your business has more than ten branches, the bulk verification option is for you.
-Log into GMB and click on the “get verified” option next to your location to proceed with this method.
-After that, select the “chain” option and fill out the verification form details like business name, operating location, contact details, and other vital information.
+The bulk verification option is for you if your business has more than ten branches.
+Log into GMB and click the “get verified” option next to your location to proceed with this method.
+Afterwards, select the “chain” option and fill out the verification form with details like business name, operating location, contact details, and other vital information.

 Once the form has been submitted, Google can take up to a week to process and review your claim.